Representation formula for symmetric symplectic capacity and applications: Introduction and main results

 Let $D\subset\mathbb{R}^{2n}$ be a $\tau_0$-invariant convex body.
 Lemma~\ref{lem:alb} yields a Lie group homomorphism

 Since $\Psi_A\tau_0=\tau_0\Psi_A$, $c_{\rm EHZ,\tau_0}(D)=c_{\rm EHZ,\tau_0}(\Psi_AD)\;\forall A\in O(n)$.
 Thus for $A_i\in O(n)$, $i=1,\cdots,m$, it follows from (\ref{e:BrunA+}) that

 and so

 where the integral is with respect to the Haar measure $\mu_n$ on $O(n)$.
-By properties of the support function (cf. \S1.7 and Theorem~1.8.11 in \cite{Sch93}) it is easy to show that the integral in (\ref{e:BrunF+}) has the support function
+By properties of the support function (cf. \S1.7 and Theorem~1.8.11 in \cite{Sch93}) it is easy to show that the integral in (\ref{e:BrunF+}) as a convex body in $\mathbb{R}^{2n}$ has the support function